idarolti/PhysaliaSexChrom/Day4/Day4_Practical_01_DGE.md

 head ../htseq/catkin/read_counts_catkin.txt
 ```

+**[Here](https://hbctraining.github.io/DGE_workshop/lessons/02_DGE_count_normalization.html)** is a very useuful resource on the different normalization methods and the facotrs to consider during this process.

 ## 04. Filter lowly expressed genes

 Copy the merged.gtf file based on the full dataset, then create a file with the length of each gene.
 You only need to run this using one tissue, as all genes are included in both.